-It is intended that the Chairman should be an independent Non-executive Director.
+It is intended that the Chairman should be an independent Non-executive Director unless the Board determines it is in the interest and in line with corporate governance to have an Executive Director.

 The Chairman provides leadership to the Board, sets the agenda for Board meetings and facilitates discussion at those meetings.